zackhanni/soundslikesoma/_services/mixing-mastering.md

 ### What is Music Mixing?

-This is a complicated tipic, in short - mixing is typically cleaning up many audio tracks.
+This is a complicated topic, in short - mixing is typically cleaning up many audio tracks.
 For example, adjusting volume, timing, adding EQ, compression, reverb, autotune or other methods that may characteristically change the sound of each recorded track.

 Mixing has more creative opportunities to capture the artists vision.
 The goal is to transform many recorded files into a single cohesive and balanced whole.

 ### What is Music Mastering?

-Typically, when mastering, youre working with a single stereo file or just the master output of the mix.
+Typically, when mastering, you are working with a single stereo file or just the master output of the mix.

 Mastering is about sound quality and making the overall song as good or better than the competition on the radio now.

 For some, mastering is about making the song AS LOUD AS POSSIBLE while maintaining the feeling, emotion and PUNCH that it was given in the mixing stage.
-Check out this iZotope article to <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">Learn More about mastering</a>

 ### What if I want my song AS LOUD AS POSSIBLE!!

-If that's what you want we will do it, but there are a few things you should know.
+If maximum loudness is your goal, we can make it happen, but you should know there may be trade offs.
 Streaming platforms like Apple Music and Spotify turn down loud songs on their platform to -14 LUFS to make volumes across songs sound more even.

 You may actually be hurting your music by making it too loud because it loses punch and power compared to less compressed songs at the same LUFS level.
-Audio equipment retailer Sweetwater has <a href="https://www.sweetwater.com/insync/what-is-lufs-and-why-should-i-care/" target="What is lufs and why should I care">long but thorough article covering LUFS</a> in more detail.
+Visit the studio for a live demo.

 - - -